kmocorro/kevinmocorro.com/content/blog/building-a-prototype/index.md

 **Don't waste your time building a *perfect* prototype to solve a problem.**

-If there's a need, work on it by analyzing the problem, gathering all the functional requirements and consider the scope *before* building it.
+If there's a need, work on it by analyzing the problem, gathering all the functional requirements and considering the scope *before* building it.